-In this beautiful painting we see Shen Nong- the progenitor of traditional Chinese medicine.
-He is fabled to have had a glass stomach so that he could see the physical affects of the various herbs he explored and categorized into a lexicon which lives on until today.
+In this beautiful painting by our friend Wu De, we see Shen Nong- the progenitor of traditional Chinese medicine.
+He is fabled to have had a glass stomach so that he could see the physical effects of the various medicinal herbs he explored and categorized, serving as the foundation for what would later become Chinese herbalism.

 On his supposed death bed-after eating a poisonous herb, a leaf blew into his water bowl and thus created the first cup of tea.
 The tea healed him and created the foundation for the legacies of tea we follow today.
 This piece created by Wu De, a tea master from Taiwan, is titled “the first sip”.

 Many tea lovers know that Yunnan Province in southern China is the birthplace of all tea, but not everyone knows that the Lincang region may contain the oldest tea forest in all of Yunnan.
-In fact, Lincang is home to the worlds oldest cultivated tea tree, some 3,200 years old.
-We carry tea from these beautiful trees, we call that tea Ancestor.
+In fact, Lincang is home to the one of the world's oldest known tea trees, some 3,200 years old.
+We carry tea from these beautiful old-growth trees.
+One tea is called Ancestor.

-These days most bagged tea is grown on plantations with chemicals and pesticides.
-The tea leaves are pulverized and stuffed in little bags allowing them to give you one cup of tea.
+These days most tea that we find in tea bags is grown on plantations with agrochemicals.
+The tea leaves are pulverized and stuffed into little bags allowing them to give you one cup of tea.
 Living Teas however are seed-grown in their native environments, free of any chemical fertilizers, pesticides or weed-killers.
 Our passion for old-growth and aged tea inspires our continual exploration.
 These loose leaf teas have been treated with reverence and care in the traditional methods true to the kind of tea and so a spoon full of tea can yield anywhere from 10-20 steepings.